Probiotic supplementation has been at the center of discussion around gut health for decades.

 This is what can be referred to as strain specificity.

-When talking about probiotics, we should be interested in what strain we are taking and whether that strain has been shown to move the needle on the symptom or condition we are trying to address through supplementation.
+When talking about probiotics, we should be interested in what strain we are taking.
+And whether that strain has been shown to move the needle on the symptom or condition we are trying to address.

-A study by Douillard et al. clearly demonstrated that different strains of probiotics have vastly different characteristics such as bile acid resistance, carbohydrate transport and metabolism, and production of mucus-binding pili.
+A study by Douillard et al. demonstrated that different strains of probiotics have vastly different characteristics.
+This could include bile acid resistance, carbohydrate transport and metabolism, and the production of mucus-binding pili.

 Probiotic strains should be selected based on evidence rather than simply relying on the popularity of their species name.

 Probiotics are often recommended alongside antibiotic use.
 This is due to the fact that antibiotics can have a negative effect on the health of the gut microbiome.

 These changes to the microbiome may result in antibiotic-associated diarrhea (AAD).
 AAD is defined as three loose/watery stools for at least two days.
 It can occur while antibiotics are being used or even up to eight weeks after antibiotic use has been discontinued.

 However, the efficacy of probiotic use in preventing AAD varies depending on the strains used.

 Three probiotic types S. boulardii CNCM I-745, a mixture of three Lactobacilli strains (L. acidophilus CL1285 +L. casei Lbc80r + L. rhamnosus CLR2) and another single strain probiotic (L. casei DN114001) had strong evidence for the prevention of AAD.

 Meanwhile one showed only moderate evidence (E. faecalis SF68).